MOOCworkbench/cookiecutter-data-science/{{ cookiecutter.repo_name }}/README.md

 Quick overview
 ------------
-This project is divided into a number of folders.
 The src/ folder is the folder that holds the source code of this project.
-Use this to get started.

 ## src/data
 The data folder in src/ contains a file make_dataset.py.
 This file uses a library called click.
 You can get started with make_dataset.py by calling it as follows: